Robust Question Answering Through Sub-part Alignment

 \subsection{Results on Constrained Alignment}

-\paragraph{On Adversarial SQuAD, the confidence scores of a normal BERT QA model do not align with its performance.} From Figure~\ref{fig:f1_coverage_curve}, we find that the more confident BERT is (i.e., in low coverage settings), the worse its performance.
+\paragraph{On Adversarial SQuAD, the confidence scores of a normal BERT QA model do not align with its performance.} From Figure~\ref{fig:f1_coverage_curve}, we find that the highest-confidence answers from BERT (i.e., in low coverage settings) are very inaccurate.
 One possible explanation of this phenomenon is that BERT overfits to the pattern of lexical overlap, and is actually most confident on adversarial examples highly similar to the input.
 In general, BERT's confidence is not an effective heuristic for increasing accuracy.

-\paragraph{Hard entity constraints improve the precision but are not flexible.} Figure~\ref{fig:f1_coverage_curve} also shows that by adding hard entity constraint, we achieve a 67.5 F1 score which is an 11.3 improvement over the unconstrained model at a cost of only 60\% of samples being covered.
+\paragraph{Hard entity constraints improve the precision but are not flexible.} Figure~\ref{fig:f1_coverage_curve} also shows that by adding a hard entity constraint, we achieve a 71.4 F1 score which is an 8.6 improvement over the unconstrained model at a cost of only 60\% of samples being covered.
 Under the hard entity constraint, the model is not able to align to the nodes in the adversarial sentence, but the performance is still lower than what it achieves on normal SQuAD.
-We examine some of the error cases and find that for a certain amount of samples, there is no path from the node satisfying the constraint to the node containing the answer (e.g. they hold a more complex discourse relation while we only consider coreference as cross-sentence relation).
-In such cases, we will never be able to find the answer through the hard entity match.
+We examine some of the error cases and find that for a certain number of samples, there is no path from the node satisfying the constraint to the node containing the answer (e.g. they hold a more complex discourse relation while we only consider coreference as cross-sentence relation).
+In such cases, our method cannot find the answer.

-\paragraph{Smaller worst alignment gap indicates better performance.} As opposed to BERT, our alignment score is well calibrated on those adversarial examples.
+\paragraph{A smaller worst alignment gap indicates better performance.} As opposed to BERT, our alignment score is well calibrated on those adversarial examples.
 This substantiates our claim that those learned alignment scores are good indicators of how trustful alignment pairs are.
 Also, we see that when the coverage is the same as the entity constraint, the performance under the alignment score constraint is even better.
-This demonstrates that the alignment constraints is flexible and easy to apply yet effective.
+The alignment constraints are simultaneously more flexible than the hard constraint and also more effective.

-\subsection{Case study on Alignment Scores}
+\subsection{Case Study on Alignment Scores}

-In the above experiments, we show that the alignment scores are helpful to control the behavior of our model.
 In this section, we give several examples of the alignment and demonstrate how those scores can act as an explanation to the model's behavior.
 Those examples are shown in Figure~\ref{fig:case_study}.
-Here are some characteristics of those alignments: